dduan/duan.ca/articles/2025/01/25/grpc-status-with-details-in-swift.md

 ## Introduction

-In GRPC, one could define an RPC that, in addition to taking a request message, and a response message, it also defines a custom message to represent errors:
+In GRPC, one could define an RPC that, in addition to the normal request-response messages, it also defines a custom message to represent errors:

 ```proto